tgleigh202/botframework-ivr/CreateSpeechResource.md

 # Create a Speech Services resource

 Now that you have the bot, we need to give it ability to speak (text-to-speech) and understand human voice (speech-to-text).
-To do that, we will create a Speech resource in Azure:
+To do that, we will create a Speech resource in Azure.

+NOTE: If you run into any issues during this step, make sure you read the [Troubleshooting](TroubleshootingTelephonyBot.md) guide.

 Go to the [Azure portal](https://portal.azure.com) and select **Create a resource** from the left navigation: